 About the Author

 Luke S. Mitchell is an MS Undergraduate in Sports Journalism and manager of Defend Your Healthcare.
-He is interested not only in the mind-body relationship and how motivation shapes our bodies but also in how we draw energy just from one simple yet powerful thought.
+He is interested in the mind-body relationship, how motivation shapes our bodies, and how we draw energy from one simple yet powerful thought.
 You can find him on Facebook and Twitter.